CrazyDubya/4o/faux_browser/user_profiles.md

 }
 ```

 `soft_allow_domains` contains sites that are only accessible with approval.
-The server returns a message instead of content when these domains are
+The server returns a message instead of content when these domains are requested.
-requested.

-Start the server with the profile.
-The server shuts down requests once the
-configured time limit is reached:
+Start the server with a profile and it will stop serving once the time limit is reached:

 ```bash
 python offline_server.py --profile profiles/default.json
 ```

+Several fully defined example profiles live in the same directory:

+- `kids.json` – safe browsing for children
+- `research.json` – reference-focused garden for students or professionals
+- `library.json` – curated sites for public terminals

+Use any of these files with the `--profile` option to try different domain sets.